OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-05.md

 ## Deuteronomy 5:25

-But now, why should we die?
-This great fire will consume us, and we will die if we hear the voice of the Lord our God any longer.
+Yet now, why should we risk our lives?
+This great fire will consume us, and we fear that we will perish if we continue to hear the voice of the Lord our God.

 ## Deuteronomy 5:26